-Zagreb city Break
+Zagreb city break includes:

 Upon arrival at Zagreb Airport, you will be transferred to your accommodation.
 After you get a bit of rest, you will meet your guide to do a basic walking tour in the city center.
 On Zagreb walking tour you will get to know the history of the city, see and visit the most popular sights and experience what Zagreb is about.
 You can visit the Cathedral, Ban Jelacic Square, Zrinjevac Park, King Tomislav Square.
 The Upper Town which is full of charm, gathers a lot of Zagreb interest points such as the Dolac Market, St. Mark’s Church, the Museum of Broken Relationships, Kamenita Vrata etc.